The Elements of Poor Moral Character and the Solutions Provided by Islam I

 He who acted dishonestly towards us is not of us.[2]

-Arrogance is a sense of self-importance and entitlement, often accompanied by an overbearing attitude and a lack of consideration for others.
-Arrogance sometime manifests in the form of boasting or lack of empathy.
-It is a negative trait because it leads to bad relationships and communication with others, as well as a lack of self-awareness, and an inability for learning and progress.
+Arrogance is marked by an exaggerated sense of self-importance and entitlement, frequently accompanied by a domineering attitude and a lack of consideration for others.
+It often manifests in boastfulness or an absence of empathy.
+Such a trait is harmful because it impedes the development of healthy relationships and effective communication, reduces self-awareness, and blocks learning and personal development.

-Arrogance also leads to bad decision-making, as individuals may overestimate their own abilities or fail to consider the perspectives and needs of others.
-It also leads to conflicts, resentment, and alienation, both in personal and professional contexts.
-Furthermore, it can lead to a lack of cooperation and teamwork and can impede the effectiveness of groups and organizations.
+Arrogance can lead to suboptimal decision-making, as it may lead individuals to overvalue their own abilities and disregard the perspectives and needs of others.
+Such an attitude often leads to conflict, resentment, and alienation in both personal and professional environments.
+Additionally, it obstructs collaboration and teamwork, reducing the effectiveness of groups and organizations.

 The Qur’ân says: